Abortion in Kansas: Legislative history

 In the 19th century, bans by state legislatures on abortion were about protecting the life of the mother given the number of deaths caused by abortions; state governments saw themselves as looking out for the lives of their citizens.

 In 1997, the Kansas legislature passed the Woman's Right to Know Act, which required, except in the case of a medical emergency, a 24-hour period between the time that the woman is informed in writing of legally-required information and the abortion.
 The state passed a law in the 2000s banning abortions at 22 weeks based on the theory that a fetus can feel pain at that point in development.
 The state was one of 23 states in 2007 to have a detailed abortion-specific informed consent requirement.
 Some states, including Kansas, have passed laws requiring abortion providers to warn patients of a link between abortion and breast cancer and to issue other scientifically unsupported warnings.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions and private doctor offices in addition to abortion clinics.
 An anti-abortion bill was introduced and referred to committee in February 2013.
 The bill was presented to the Kansas House in March 2013.
 The bill was known as House Bill 2324, "An act prohibiting an abortion of an unborn human individual with a detectable fetal heartbeat."
-One outspoken advocate of such bills is Mark Gietzen, who tried to gather as many signatures as possible in order to get then-Governor Sam Brownback to convene a special session of Congress in order to consider the bill.
+One outspoken advocate of such bills was Mark Gietzen, who tried to gather as many signatures as possible in order to get then-Governor Sam Brownback to convene a special session of Congress in order to consider the bill.
 Gietzen also advocated for a fetal heartbeat law to be passed during a special session of the Kansas legislature, to be held on September 3, 2013.
 HB 2324 died in committee in May 2014.
 Kansas lawmakers approved sweeping anti-abortion legislation (HB 2253) on April 6, 2013, that says life begins at fertilization, forbids abortion based on gender and bans Planned Parenthood from providing sex education in schools.
 The state was one of six that tried to ban abortions in 2013.
 The state legislature was one of five states nationwide that tried, and failed, to pass a fetal heartbeat bill in 2014.